Microsoft launches new Surface devices to empower the modern workplace in the Middle East

 PHOTO

-RIYADH — Microsoft announced the general availability of Microsoft Surface Laptop Studio and Surface Pro 8 for businesses and organizations across industries in the Middle East at Saudi Arabia LEAP 2022.
+Riyadh, Saudi Arabia – Last Thursday Microsoft announced the general availability of Microsoft Surface Laptop Studio and Surface Pro 8 for businesses and organizations across industries in the Middle East at Saudi Arabia LEAP 2022.
 Built to be modern and essential devices for today’s hybrid workforce, the new Surface products protect productivity, promote innovation, and prioritise accessibility, while ensuring the safety and security of all users and promoting sustainable tech solutions.

 “After the global pandemic of the last two years, I feel privileged to be able to attend this year’s LEAP event in person and announce the arrival of the Microsoft Surface Laptop Studio and Surface Pro 8 in the Middle East,” says Thamer Alharbi, President of Microsoft Arabia.
 “The Surface range has been developed to keep up with the needs of today’s modern workplace in an increasingly digital economy.”